Mahmoudaton33/gdb/README.md

 You’ll need it if you want to connect to a gdbserver that’s running code built for another CPU (like ARM firmware on a router, Raspberry Pi, etc.).

-🔹 Install gdb-multiarch on Ubuntu/Debian
+🔹 Install gdb-multiarch on Ubuntu/Debian.
 ```c
 sudo apt update
 sudo apt install gdb-multiarch
 ```
-2 - so on the host machine run the following
+2 - so on the host machine run the following.
 ```c
 gdb-multiarch
 target remote IP:PORT   // target remote 192.168.8.122:1234
 ```

-you can do the same on the localhost through the following 1 - open terminal and write
+you can do the same on the localhost through the following.
+1 - open terminal and write.
 ```c
 gdbserver localhost:1234 test.out       // test.out is an executable file
 ```
-2 - open another terminal and write
+2 - open another terminal and write.
 ```c
 gdb test.out
 target remote localhost:1234
 ```

 # How to create gdb file and commands?
-1 - create a file without file extension for example (gdbcommands)
+1 - create a file without file extension for example (gdbcommands).
 ```c
 define testcommand
 	target remote localhost:1234